hmcts/rse-cft-lib/README.md

 ## Building the cftlib

-The Cftlib build uses both JDK 17 & 11 (for common components still on Java 11).
+The Cftlib build requires JDK 17.

-Environment variables JAVA_HOME must be set to JDK 17 and JDK_11 must point to your Java 11 JDK location.

-TODO: Remove the use of JDK 11 once all common components are on Java 17.

 ## How the cftlib works